 Transitioning from Paediatric to Adult Care for Severe Allergies

-This checklist has been developed to help you transition from paediatric to adult medical care.
-Understanding your allergies and learning how to look after your health independently makes this transition easier.
+Understanding your allergies and learning how to look after your health independently makes the transition from paediatric to adult medical care easier.

 It is important for you to....